Florida restaurant owes workers $118K after denying pay, making them work for just tips - NewsBreak

 TAMPA, Fla. ( WFLA ) — A U.S. Department of Labor investigation found that a Mexican restaurant in Jacksonville owes its workers almost $120,000 in back pay after forcing servers to work for tips alone and denying overtime pay.

 The USDOL says Rosy’s Mexican Restaurant did not pay its servers any actual wages, “forcing them to rely on customer tips as their sole compensation.”
-The restaurant also denied overtime pay to “dishwashers, cooks and certain servers for hours worked over 40 in a workweek.”‘I would have screamed’: Airbnb guest’s window opened directly into NYC restaurant, viral video shows
+The restaurant also denied overtime pay to “dishwashers, cooks and certain servers for hours worked over 40 in a workweek.”Watch: Hammerhead shark swims next to paddleboarders in Florida

 Overtime pay is granted at 1.5 times a standard wage for any hours worked over the 40-hour workweek, according to the requirements of the Fair Labor Standards Act .
 Based on current Florida wage laws, a server should make $6.98 per hour before tips.
 Overtime wages should total at least $10.47 per hour.